Should You Buy a Home That Was Remodeled Without Permits?

 In defense of pulling house permits for a remodeling job, if you're flexible with your time and don't mind spending a few hundred more, it's generally a good idea to get a permit.
 And here are some of the problems that could come back to haunt a homeowner who moves forward on a do it yourself project without a permit:

-City code often requires that framing be inspected by the city prior to hanging drywall.
+- The city might require you to tear it out: City code often requires that framing is inspected by the city prior to hanging drywall.
 To determine if studs were installed in a bathroom 16-inches on center, for example, a city inspector might make a homeowner tear out the walls.
 All the ceramic wall tiles would go with it, too, requiring replacement.

 Can the Seller Obtain a Building Permit After the Fact?

 In some cases, yes.
-I sold a home for sellers in Carmichael, California, who had paid a contractor to obtain a permit for their addition.
-They insisted there was a permit for the work, even though the County records I had obtained did not show a permit.
-Agent-accessed records are not always correct.
-Our first set of buyers obtained an appraisal, and that appraiser measured the home, on top of checking for a permit.
-Bad news, there was no permit.
+A home seller in Carmichael, California, who had paid a contractor to obtain a permit for their addition insisted there was a permit for the work, even though the County records obtained by the realtor obtained did not show any permits.

-The buyer canceled because of it.
-Not having the square footage meant the sellers could not sell their home at the amount they wanted because it would not appraise at that amount.
-You might think an additional 100 square feet, for a room that measures 10 feet by 10 feet, is insignificant, but if the price per square foot is $300, that's $30,000 less.
+It might seem that an additional 100 square feet, for a room that measures 10 feet by 10 feet, is insignificant, but if the price per square foot is $300, that's $30,000 less in appraised home value.

-Unfortunately, the contractor had long gone out of business.
-The sellers had to obtain an "as built" permit from the county, which involved hiring an architect to draw the plans and the County conducted many reviews.
-It cost the sellers about $8,000, but that was better than losing $30,000.
+Unfortunately, in this scenario, the contractor had long gone out of business.
+The sellers had to obtain an "as built" permit from the county, which involved hiring an architect to draw the plans, with the County conducting many reviews.
+It cost the sellers about $8,000, but at least that was better than losing $30,000.